Sydney Chaplin: Return to acting

-He returned to acting, and later films include The Perfect Flapper (1924) with Colleen Moore, A Christie Comedy, and Charley's Aunt (1925).
+He returned to acting, and later films include The Perfect Flapper (1924) with Colleen Moore, and Charley's Aunt (1925).
 He made five features for Warner Bros.
 Pictures, including The Man on the Box (1925), Oh, What a Nurse!
 (1926), The Missing Link (1927), and The Fortune Hunter (1927).

 Warner Brothers' The Better 'Ole (1926) is perhaps Syd's best-known film today because of his characterisation of Old Bill, adapted from a World War I character created by cartoonist Bruce Bairnsfather.
 Also, this was the second Warner Bros. film to have a Vitaphone soundtrack.
 This film is believed by many to have the first spoken word of dialogue in film, "coffee", although other historians disagree.

 Syd Chaplin returned to England, where he made his first film for British International Pictures (BIP), A Little Bit of Fluff (1928).
 This proved to be his final film.
 In 1929, as he was to begin work on a second film for the studio, Mumming Birds, he was accused of sexual assault by actress Molly Wright.
 BIP settled out of court, which appeared to concede the truth of Wright's claims.
-Following the scandal, Chaplin left England again and moved to Europe, leaving a string of unpaid tax demands.
+Following the scandal, Chaplin left England again and moved to continental Europe, leaving a string of unpaid tax demands.
 By 1930 he was declared bankrupt.

 Personal life and death

 Chaplin married twice and had no children.
-He married his first wife, Minnie, in England before 1914.
+He married his first wife, Minnie, in England in 1908.
 She was diagnosed with breast cancer and died in France in September 1936 following surgery for the illness.
 After World War II, Chaplin lived most of his final years in Europe.
-He married again, to Henriette (called Gypsy).
+He married again, to Henriette Leoneanu (nicknamed Gypsy, by Chaplin) c.1941.

-After a long illness, he died one month after his 80th birthday, on his half-brother Charlie's birthday, on 16 April 1965, in Nice, France.
+After a long illness, he died one month after his 80th birthday, on his half-brother Charlie's 76th birthday, on 16 April 1965, in Nice, France.
 Gypsy survived him.
 Chaplin is buried in Clarens-Montreux Cemetery, near Vevey.
 After Gypsy died in 1992, she was buried beside him.

 In popular culture

-Sydney Chaplin was portrayed both as a teenager by actor Nicholas Gatt and as an adult by actor Paul Rhys in Richard Attenborough's Chaplin.
+Sydney Chaplin was portrayed as a teenager by actor Nicholas Gatt and as an adult by actor Paul Rhys in Richard Attenborough's Chaplin.
 The film explored his personal and professional relationship with Charlie.